 Dip just the tips of your brush into the glaze and blot on the sides of the bowl.

-When I say very little glaze I mean it and your brush should fan out like this, from working the glaze back and forth on the wood.
+When I say very little glaze I mean it!
+Your brush should fan out like this, from working the glaze back and forth on the wood.

 You can see I was blotting the brush every time I added glaze on the side of the bowl.